Background of the Winter War: Finnish–Swedish relations

 After Finland had achieved independence and ended the civil war, the other Scandinavian countries were the best candidates for a political alliance.
 Swedish–Finnish cooperation represented a rich vein of shared history in the culture of both nations, and the Swedish-speaking Finns had a common language with Sweden.
 During the civil war, however, Sweden briefly occupied Åland and then supported the local movement that wanted to secede from Finland and join the islands to Sweden.
 The dispute was resolved by the League of Nations in 1921, and the Åland Islands remained Finnish but were granted autonomy.
 Other obstacles to closer relations were the ongoing language strife on the status of the Swedish language in Finland.
 Sweden had also opposed the upper-class resistance movement against Russification.
 As a result, young Finnish men received their military training in Germany, which generated the movement.
 Nevertheless, relations had considerably improved before the Winter War.

 Finland sought security guarantees from the League of Nations, but did not have high expectations.
 Sweden was one of the founding members of the League and so framed its military policies based on the League's principles of disarmament and sanctions.
 In the mid-1920s, the Finns established a special planning committee, the Erich Committee, which was named after its chairman, Rafael Erich, and had top politicians and officers aiming to explore possible military collaboration of Finland with other nations.
 The prime goal was co-operation with the Scandinavian countries, of which Sweden was the most important prospective partner.

 The Finnish and Swedish militaries engaged in wide-ranging co-operation, but it was more focused on the exchange of information and defence planning for the Åland Islands than on military exercises or materiel.
 The Finnish objective was to commit the Swedes by establishing a military-political joint venture in the Åland Islands.
-If the Swedes undertook to assist Finland in fortifying the islands, an important and useful precedent might be set.
+If the Swedes were to undertake to assist Finland in fortifying the islands, an important and useful precedent might be set.
 The Government of Sweden was aware of the military co-operation, but carefully avoided committing itself to Finnish foreign policy.